skip navigation

 6

 Concessions.
-All host teams will run a concession stand for the convenience of the players and spectators, as well as a means to generate income for the host team's basketball program.
-All costs associated with the running of the concession stand are borne by the host community; likewise all proceeds will be retained by the host community.
-If, for any reason, a community cannot run a concession stand because of local rules associated with that facility, it must notify all participants in the meet they are hosting at least 72 hours in advance, so each team can make its own food and beverage arrangements.
+All host teams will run a concession stand for the convenience of the players and spectators, as well as to generate income for the host team's basketball program.
+All costs associated with the running of the concession stand are the responsibility of the host community; and all proceeds will be retained by the host community.
+If a community cannot run a concession stand because of local rules of the facility, it must notify all participants in the meet they are hosting at least 72 hours in advance, so each team can make its own food and beverage arrangements.

 Since most attendees will not be able to leave the building to eat meals, it's important to offer for sale something other than soft drinks, candy and chips.
 Milk, juice, fresh vegetable trays, fresh fruit and several nutritious sandwich or other meal choices should also be made available.
 Pizza, walking tacos, sub sandwiches and sloppy joes are also popular choices.

-Weather-Related Cancellations and Re-formatting of Meets for Other Reasons.
+Weather-Related Cancellations.
 Since most meets will be held during a time of the year when inclement weather is a distinct possibility, host teams must have one or more of its coaches/contacts available the night before the meet and early the morning of the meet for phone contact by other coaches.
-In most cases, meets should not be canceled, nor should traveling teams indicate an unwillingness to travel, prior to 8:00 p.m. the night before the meet.
+In most cases, meets should not be canceled, nor should traveling teams indicate an unwillingness to travel, prior to the night before the meet.
 Attendance should be based on actual weather conditions, not on a forecast.
-If poor road conditions exist in and around the host community the night before the meet, the meet host should contact all meet participants by telephone to discuss whether the meet host is going to cancel the meet or if the meet host doesn't cancel, whether visiting teams intend to make the trip.
+If poor road conditions exist in and around the host community the night before the meet, the meet host should contact all meet participants by telephone to discuss whether the host is going to cancel the meet or whether visiting teams intend to make the trip.
 Where appropriate, contact must also be made early the next morning for the same purposes.

 Every season, someone ends up unhappy relative to financial considerations when a meet is cancelled.
 Visiting teams want fees waived, but hosts want to keep their hosting credits - - we can't do both - - it's one or the other.
 As a result, in the case of inclement weather, where a meet ends up being cancelled or re-formatted because some teams don't come, the financial issues will be resolved as follows (no discretion, no negotiation and no debate):